Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 The current perspective model is not fully backward compatible, so the old perspective-related functionality needs to be reviewed.

-Please revise application-specific custom presentations to provide proper bounding box.
-Otherwise object might become erroneously clipped by automatic *ZFit* or frustum culling algorithms enabled by default.
+Revise application-specific custom presentations to provide a proper bounding box, otherwise the object might become erroneously clipped by automatic *ZFit* or frustum culling algorithms enabled by default.

 @subsection upgrade_680_connected_objects Redesign of Connected Interactive Objects